A Different Kind of Education

 Instead of narrowing into job training or prep too soon, LeaderEd High focuses on the foundational aspects of knowledge and soft skills that support any career path.

-Careers Emerge During the Depth Phase—Not Before
+Careers Emerge During Depth Phase—Not Before

 In the Leadership Education model, career direction naturally emerges later, during the Depth Phase—after a young person has: